eonist/eonist.github.io/_posts/_2021-06-24-prototyping-in-swift.md

 - Focus on getting the spacing and interactions right
 - Since mock-data is always simpler to code, the codebase remain easy to experiment with
 - Once your happy with how the app feels, Start adding more complex logic and apis and cover side effects
+- Begin with the simplest elements you can make.
+Squares with color and lay these out for the important views, then slowly add text and UI elements, then start refining the interactions etc
+- Begin with new drawing sticks and a blank canvas is always more motivating